If you are seeking a skills assessment for migration purposes, you must submit a decision ready application.

 - download your outcome certificate

 You will receive an email when an assessing officer makes a change to the status of your application, including when your outcome is ready.

 Payment is made at the time of submission (via Mastercard or Visa) and is non-refundable.
 If an alternative payment is necessary, please contact us.

 Skills assessment – $965

 Seventy-five per cent of applications are processed within 12 weeks.
 Applications can take longer if, for example, there are problems verifying documents.

 This service is available on a case by case basis and incurs an additional fee of $165 (incl.
 GST) if paying within Australia or $150 if paying from overseas.
 If you wish to apply for fast-tracking select this option in the payment section of the online form.
 A fast-tracked application will take up to 6 weeks.

 We will not discuss your application with other people unless you authorise us to do so.
 If you want someone to act on your behalf, you will need to attach a signed Form 956 authorising this person to act as your agent.
 The address used for correspondence will be that nominated on the form.

 Communicating with the assessment team

 Assessment officers are not available via phone.
-If you need to update your personal or contact details, email email@example.com and include your Application ID in the subject line.
+If you need to update your contact details, email email@example.com and include your Application ID in the subject line.